 The Eventide H9 Harmonizer is an incredibly interesting pedal and you may have noticed there has been a huge amount of hype around it.
 I read a lot of reviews on the H9 after one of my students bought one and I couldn’t believe some of the things I read.
-The reason I’m writing this review is because I want to give a more accurate and honest overview on what the H9 is and what it isn’t.
+The reason I’m writing this review is that I want to give a more accurate and honest overview of what the H9 is and what it isn’t.
 One review I read actually claimed that the H9 is the ‘best multi-effects pedal available’ which as you will find out is a ridiculous and misleading claim.
 With claims like that it’s hard to properly make an informed decision whether to buy the H9 or not.

-My mission with this review is to give you an accurate and honest explanation on what to expect from the H9.
+My mission with this review is to give you an accurate and honest explanation of what to expect from the H9.
 Remember that no pedal is perfect (despite what I’ve read from other ‘reviews’) and every pedal has negative aspects.
 Read through this review to find out what the Eventide H9 Harmonizer is and more importantly, what it isn’t.

 Eventide H9 Features

 The Eventide H9 Harmonizer can be thought of as a new category of effects pedals.
 It’s somewhere in-between a multi-effects pedal and a single-effects pedal.
-You might see some reviews talk as if it’s a full fledged multi-effects pedal but that’s not really true as you will read.
-In reality there aren’t many pedals that fit the same feature set as the H9 which is why so many reviewers are creating confusing reviews as they try to lump it with other pedals that shouldn’t really be compared with the H9.
+You might see some reviews talk as if it’s a full-fledged multi-effects pedal but that’s not really true as you will read.
+In reality, there aren’t many pedals that fit the same feature set as the H9 which is why so many reviewers are creating confusing reviews as they try to lump it with other pedals that shouldn’t really be compared with the H9.